nikolajlauridsen/TimeVault/README.md

 * Phones during meals and movies
 * Snacks for people with poor self control
 * ??
 Only your imagination sets the limits

+# Todo because I forget easily
+* Add a red and green LED signaling locked/unlocked
+* Create a menu system
+* Create a mode where the user picks a date and time the box unlocks
+* Stuff I haven't come up with yet